It took me almost three years to come up with the translation of an original Ewe poetry into French, Italian and Brazilian Portuguese.

 NOTE 2: Ewe’s magic

-The second note is about the “onomatopoeic” structure of Ewe.
+Ewe language has an “onomatopoeic” structure.
 Ewe is a language that really celebrates the sounds and the gestures, the moves and the shapes of things, actions, people, animals, facts.
-Ewe comes to do something that I can define as magic: create or introduce a sort of onomatopoeia in most of its verbs and adjectives!
+Ewe comes to do something that can be defined as magic: create or introduce a sort of onomatopoeia in most of its verbs and adjectives!

 NOTE 3: The need to read it aloud